 Domestic Terrorism.
 Pakistan continues to suffer from anti-Shia, anti-Christian, and anti-Western terrorism at home.
 In January 2002, Wall Street Journal reporter Daniel Pearl was kidnaped in Karachi and later found murdered.
 Spring 2002 car bomb attacks on Western targets, including the U.S. consulate in Karachi, killed 29 people, among them 11 French military technicians.
 A March 2002 grenade attack on a Protestant church in Islamabad killed five, including a U.S. Embassy employee and her daughter.
 These attacks were viewed as expressions of militants' anger with the Musharraf regime for its cooperation with the United States.
 The incidents were linked to Al Qaeda, as well as to indigenous militant groups.
 During 2003, the worst domestic terrorism has been directed against Pakistan's Shia minority: in February, gunmen sprayed automatic weapons fire into a Shiite mosque, killing 9; in June, gunmen killed 11 police recruits, most of them Shiites; and, in what likely is the most lethal case of terrorism in Pakistani history, suicide bombers attacked a Shiite mosque in July, killing at least 53.
 Indications are that the indigenous Lashkar-i-Jhangvi Sunni militant group was responsible.
 The United States helped to fund a new 650officer Diplomatic Security Unit in early 2003 and assists with numerous programs designed to improve the quality of Pakistan's internal police forces through the provision of equipment and training.
-In November 2003, the Pakistani government sought to crack down on outlawed radical Islamic groups with multiple arrests and office closures, although some analysts believe the efforts are cosmetic.
+In November, the Pakistani government sought to further crack down on outlawed radical Islamic groups with multiple arrests and office closures, although some analysts called the efforts cosmetic.
+Two deadly attempts to kill Musharraf in December may have been linked to Al Qaeda and illuminated the danger presented by the determined extremists.
+Moreover, the timing and location of the attacks seemed to indicate insider knowledge of the Pakistani President's itinerary.
+The United States has played a direct role in training the security detail of the Pakistani President.